• Skip to primary navigation

 Want to learn how to grill steak on a Blackstone grill? (click here)

-How Long to Grill a Steak?
+How Long to Cook Steak on Grill

 The rule of threes is pretty simple.
 This method is based on direct and then indirect grilling so I’ll start here.